 A6.
-The data have been collected in the past 3 years and will be collected next year as part of a multi-year tag-recapture experiment undertaken jointly by France and Japan.
-The experiment was initiated and continued under the following advice by the Scientific Committee: SC-CAMLR-XXXI, paragraph 3.147; SC-CAMLR-XXXII, paragraphs 3.205 to 3.207; and SC-CAMLR-XXXIII, paragraphs 3.191 and 3.192.
+A multi-year tag-recapture experiment undertaken jointly by France and Japan was initiated and continued under the following advice by the Scientific Committee: SC-CAMLR-XXXI, paragraph 3.147; SC-CAMLR-XXXII, paragraphs 3.205 to 3.207; and SC-CAMLR-XXXIII, paragraphs 3.191 and 3.192.

 A7.
-In 2015, the Scientific Committee noted integrated stock assessment models for this division were not yet sufficiently robust to provide management advice using the CCAMLR decision rules and also that methods for the provision of management advice in data-poor fisheries affected by IUU fishing were applicable to this division.
+In 2015, the Scientific Committee noted that integrated stock assessment models for this division were not yet sufficiently robust to provide management advice using the CCAMLR decision rules and also that methods for the provision of management advice in data-poor fisheries affected by illegal, unreported and unregulated (IUU) fishing were applicable to this division.
 It further recommended that growth and maturity parameters be further developed for this area.
 The location of the research block in this division is shown in Figure A1.

 A8.
-In 2016 research will be carried out by the Japanese-flagged vessel Shinsei Maru No. 3 and the French-flagged vessel St André.
+In 2018, research will be carried out by the Japanese-flagged vessel Shinsei Maru No. 3 and the French-flagged vessel Mascareignes III.

-Figure A1: Location of the research block in Division 58.4.3a in 2016.
+Figure A1: Location of the research block in Division 58.4.3a.